PhehJingJie/PhehJingJie/README.md

 </a>
 </p>

-I am a Software Engineer, Roboticist and Project Manager with strong problem-solving skills.
-I specialized in Software Engineering for Robotics, Intelligent Machines and the applied Artificial Intelligence.
+I am a Lead Robotics System Engineer and Roboticist specialized in Software Engineering for Robotics, Intelligent Machines and the applied Artificial Intelligence.
 I held a Computer Science BEng Degree (Honours with Distinction) from SUTD (Singapore University of Technology and Design) with a minor in Artificial Intelligence as a SUTD Global Distinguished Scholar.

-I also held a Diploma in Mechatronics and Robotics (With Merit) from Singapore Polytechnic as the Valedictorian and Institutions of Engineers Singapore (IES) Gold Medal Recipient.
-I am an excellent team player and leader who is an experienced communicator with strong interpersonal skills.
+My academic foundation is further bolstered by a Diploma in Mechatronics and Robotics (With Merit) from Singapore Polytechnic, where I graduated as Valedictorian and received the prestigious IES Gold Medal.

+I excel in both collaborative teamwork and leadership, underpinned by robust communication and interpersonal skills.
 I am also a Military Officer with the Rank of Captain from the Singapore Armed Forces, currently leading more than 130 Commanders and Soldiers in National Service as the Officer Commanding.
-I also held a Professional Diploma In Leadership and People Management and an Advanced Certificate In Team Leadership.
+My leadership credentials are complemented by a Professional Diploma in Leadership and People Management and an Advanced Certificate in Team Leadership.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jjbecomespheh&label=Profile%20views&color=0e75b6&style=flat" alt="jjbecomespheh" /> </p>